Get a free, no obligation personal loan quote with rates as low as 9.99%

 Why You Should Pay More Than The Minimum Balance

 Many consumers only pay the minimum balance on their credit cards.
-While this may be a better option than completely missing a payment, only paying the minimum balance will lead to higher debt.
-Not paying the full outstanding balance of your credit cards will then lead to a higher debt-to-credit ratio which may have a negative effect on your credit scores.
+While this may be a better option than completely missing a payment, only paying the minimum balance may lead to higher debt.
+Not paying the full outstanding balance of your credit cards could then lead to a higher debt-to-credit ratio, which may have a negative effect on your credit score.

 The following options are useful if you’re unable to access traditional credit to build your credit profile: